openUC2/UC2_openSIM/README.md

 # Hardware

-Below we describe how the device can be build and assembled in order to replicate the whole system as shown in the rendering above.
+Below we describe how the device can be build and assembled in order to replicate the whole system as shown in the rendering above [Align Tutorial](Readme_SIM_alignment_tutorial.md).
 One needs additional parts that can be found in the core [openUC2 repository](https://github.com/bionanoimaging/UC2-GIT).

 ## Bill of material